Ethipothala Falls

-It is very rare to find such a Mandira wherein both Lord Dattatreya and Goddess Madhumathy devi are together.
-Yoga lakshmi devi is in the form of Madhumathi devi.
-The rule is that first one must have a Darshan of the Goddess and then have Datta-darshana.
-In this kshetra, Dattaguru is fulfilling the desires in the form of Swapna (dreams), Sparsha (touch), Drishya (vision) and vachasa vidhana.
-This kshetra is an ANANDA NILAYA for Poorna yoga and Paripoorna yoga.
-The form of Dattatreya in this kshetra is same as in Dhyana sloka of Dattatreya.
+The site also holds religious significance, with a temple dedicated to Lord Dattatreya situated atop a small hillock near the falls.

+Dattatreya Temple

+The site holds religious significance for the Lambadi tribal community of the surrounding area, for whom Lord Dattatreya is a principal deity.
+A temple dedicated to Ekamukhi Dattatreya is situated atop a small hillock adjacent to the falls.
+Below the hillock is the Madhumathy Devi Alayam.
+According to local tradition, worshippers visit the goddess first before proceeding to the Dattatreya shrine.
+The temple is noted for the rare combination of both Lord Dattatreya and Goddess Madhumathy Devi at a single site.

 Etymology of Ethipothala and Confusion

 Ethipothala is derived from eththi, and potha of the Telugu language which means to "lift and pour".

 Alternatively it could also have been possibly derived from "eththu" (noun form of the verb eththi - 'lifting', and also the great height from which the water falls) and "potha", meaning the downpour as in kundapotha, connoting the downpour of water from a great height.

 Incidentally the word ethipothala is also terminology coined in Telugu for lift irrigation.
 It is a misnomer for people to assume that Ethipothala Falls are part of the Lift Irrigation Scheme.
 As far as Ethipothala Falls are concerned it has nothing to do with the government's "Ethipothala Padhakam".

 The reasons for this confusion is because the administration and media in the state widely use the term "Ethipothala Padhakam" to refer to the Lift Irrigation Scheme (LIS).
 Both terms are related to water bodies such as rivers, falls, canals, etc. There is also a major irrigation project named Nagarjuna Sagar located nearby Ethipothala Falls.
 This gives a scope for people to assume that these falls are part of that project, though that project does not concern the LIS.